Telephone number if you want to be on the programs 800-282-2882 and the email address LRushbo at EIBnet.com.

 Thank you, sir.

-But I uh I sincerely request you indulge me for a moment and hopefully even engage me because I have a very deep concern, and I want you to tell me if my concerns are unfounded, but it's of grave importance here.
+But I sincerely request you to indulge me for a moment and hopefully even engage me because I have a very deep concern, and I want you to tell me if my concerns are unfounded, but it's of grave importance here.

-Um I'm actually a originally a Carson supporter, moved on to Cruz supporting Cruz, love the guy.
+I'm actually originally a Carson supporter, moved on to Cruz, supporting Cruz, love the guy.

 I'm pulling for Trump through this because I'm actually terrified of the prospects of a brokered convention.

-And and part of the reason why is I'm I I don't like the Republican establishment, can't stand liberals and con Hillary, but I'm even more so afraid of a broker conventional contest convention because it's going to give the Republican establishment and Hillary exactly what they want.
+But I'm even more so afraid of a brokered convention or contested convention because it's going to give the Republican establishment and Hillary exactly what they want.

 Which is a guaranteed loss.

-They the Republicans are hoping they can pull out uh rabbit out the hat and pull pull out a miracle win with because of the brook convention.
+The Republicans are hoping they can pull out a rabbit out the hat and pull out a miracle win because of the brokerage convention.

 Obviously, it's going to split the party big time, but they're hoping they can win.